What is the Medicare Levy Surcharge (MLS)?

 For historical MLS figures, you can visit the ATO website.

-Medicare Levy Surcharge Exemptions
+Medicare Levy Surcharge exemptions

 So how can you avoid paying the Medicare Levy Surcharge (MLS)?
 Based on the criteria below, you may not need to pay the MLS if you:

-- Earn a taxable income below the MLS threshold ($97,000 for singles or $194,000 for families/couples/single parents)
+- earn a taxable income below the MLS threshold ($97,000 for singles or $194,000 for families/couples/single parents)

-- Are a prescribed person with no dependants who already has a Medicare Levy exemption, you may also be exempt from the MLS for either a half or full financial year.
+- are a prescribed person with no dependants who already has a Medicare Levy exemption, you may also be exempt from the MLS for either a half or full financial year.

 Find out more about the Medicare Levy Surcharge exemptions.